openedx/credentials/README.rst

 The exception to this, is commands that run inside their own containers, which currently is only the testing suites ::

-  make acceptance_tests_suite
   make quality_and_translations_tests_suite
   make unit_tests_suite

-`make accept` requires certain local OS-level packages to be installed (firefox / xbfb), so it's best to run it with the `acceptance_tests_suite` command noted above.

 Frontend Development
 --------------------